 - Job seekers uploading their resumes probably don’t know how to properly format their resumes to make it through ATS.

-- Job seekers probably don’t know how to get enough of the right keywords in their resumes without “keyword packing” or “keyword stuffing”, which can flag them as spam.
+- They probably don’t know how to get enough of the right keywords in their resumes without “keyword packing” or “keyword stuffing”, which can flag them as spam.

 - With some 200 different ATS in use today, there is no standardization for applicants to rely on and follow.
-Formatting and keyword density that works with one ATS may not work with another.
+Specifications that works with one ATS may not work with another.

 Want more ammunition for NOT responding to job postings . . . either on aggregated job boards like Monster and Indeed or on the actual companies’ websites?

 Marc Miller of Career Pivot explains what it can mean when a company posts a job: